Atan2: East-counterclockwise, north-clockwise and south-clockwise conventions, etc.

-The $\mathrm{atan2}$ function was originally designed for the convention in pure mathematics that can be termed east-counterclockwise.
+The $\operatorname{atan2}$ function was originally designed for the convention in pure mathematics that can be termed east-counterclockwise.
 In practical applications, however, the north-clockwise and south-clockwise conventions are often the norm.
-In atmospheric sciences, for instance, the wind direction can be calculated using the $\mathrm{atan2}$ function with the east- and north-components of the wind vector as its arguments; the solar azimuth angle can be calculated similarly with the east- and north-components of the solar vector as its arguments.
+In atmospheric sciences, for instance, the wind direction can be calculated using the $\operatorname{atan2}$ function with the east- and north-components of the wind vector as its arguments; the solar azimuth angle can be calculated similarly with the east- and north-components of the solar vector as its arguments.
 The wind direction is normally defined in the north-clockwise sense, and the solar azimuth angle uses both the north-clockwise and south-clockwise conventions widely.
 These different conventions can be realized by swapping the positions and changing the signs of the x- and y-arguments as follows: